Early morning, people leaving the Athens area for the Easter weekend

 me worry for the rest of the trip – a feeling that diminished as soon as we slowed down in Paros harbour.

 During lunch our guide found out that the owner-operator of our boat to Delos and Mykonos had just died of a heart attack and the only substitute was a short, small boat ride to Anti-Paros for a look around and lunch.
 Most of us were sympathetic but disappointed, which later led to a confab and further discussion with Kriton.
 There are no other options because ferries don’t operate across these islands until summer (end of May).
-[Much later I learned that the trip to Mykonos is famous for causing seasickness to all – less disappointed in retrospect!]

 Our lunch was certainly welcomed by me, whose stomach wanted filling.
 The starter was cooked zucchini, tomato and potato in a delicious sauce.
 Then a fresh tomato-cucumber salad – the tomatoes were tough but deliciously sweet.
 Main course was chicken kebabs with fries – a bit dry but tasty.
 Dessert for the others was “milk pie” – looked like filo pastry and pudding – and for me the almond “cake”, like yesterday.

 the Eri Hotel – the image of a Greek place – white plastered blocks, wooden shutters giving onto a small balcony, blue and white furnishings overlooking green dusty land and the blue sea.
 Only it’s cold here!
 After a refreshing nap I made my way to the veranda, seeking some warmth from the sun.
 That effort was short-lived because it was time for our lecture - a most interesting run through Greek history from pre-history to the end of the Mycenaean era, punctuated for me by many cups of hot water.
 That eventually returned me to a reasonable temperature and finally diluted the muzzy after-effects of Travel Gum.